How Gravitational Lensing Works

 Though the quasar is very far away – 12.8 billion light-years – astronomers can detect it because a galaxy closer to Earth acts as a lens and makes the quasar look extra bright.
 The gravitational field of the closer galaxy warps space itself, bending and amplifying the distant quasar’s light in an effect known as gravitational lensing.

 Researchers have searched for extremely remote quasars for more than 20 years before a rare and fortuitous celestial alignment made this one visible.
-Discovered with the University of Arizona's MMT Telescope, located southwest of Tucson, the super-bright quasar could hold the record of being the brightest in the early universe for some time, making it a unique object for follow-up studies.
+Discovered with the University of Arizona's MMT Telescope, located south of Tucson, the super-bright quasar could hold the record of being the brightest in the early universe for some time, making it a unique object for follow-up studies.

 “We don’t expect to find many quasars brighter than that in the whole observable universe,” lead investigator Xiaohui Fan said of the quasar, which has been cataloged as J043947.08+163415.7.